Qarj/geohexa/README.md

 # geohexa 0.1.0
-Latitude and Longitude combined into one number - a hexatrigesimal
+Latitude and Longitude combined into one small string

 ## Principles
 * Compress co-ordinate size by using alphabet as well as digits